thawn/ttmp32gme/README.md

 on a debian (-based) system (including Ubuntu), you can install these by running:
 `sudo apt-get install libc6-dev libxml2-dev zlib1g-dev`

+if you want to convert mp3s into the ogg format, you need `ffmpeg` `sudo apt-get install ffmpeg`

 on linux systems, pdfs can be created using wkhtmltopdf if version 0.13.x is found on the path (i.e. in /usr/local/bin or /usr/bin).

+you also need to [install tttool](https://github.com/entropia/tip-toi-reveng#installation) and copy/link the resulting binary into your path.

 ### Required perl modules
 run `cpan -i` (or the equivalent tool from your distro such as g-cpan for gentoo) followed by the following